 In the past, people would create lots and lots of pages for a single website to take advantage of this.
-But now Google has made it clear that they want to see high-quality content instead.
+But now Google has made it clear that it wants to see high-quality content instead.
 The question then becomes: What exactly do I mean by high-quality content?

 SEO Basic #3: Meta Descriptions and Headlines

-The main reason behind this is because you want to be sure that Google knows exactly what your site is about in case someone searches for it in their search engine.
-The more relevant keywords you\’re able to pack into these short sentences; the better off you will be.
+The main reason behind this is that you want to be sure that Google knows exactly what your site is about in case someone searches for it in their search engine.
+The more relevant keywords you’re able to pack into these short sentences, the better off you will be.

 SEO Basic #4: Google My Business

-Don\’t forget to claim your Google My Business listing too.
-This is an easy way for you to provide additional details about your business that will help people find it on their maps, website, and search engine results.
-It\’s also possible to create a link back to your site if you do this correctly which can be very powerful!
+Don’t forget to claim your Google My Business listing too.
+This is an easy way for you to provide additional details about your business that will help people find it on their maps, websites, and search engine results.
+It’s also possible to create a link back to your site if you do this correctly which can be very powerful!